 The Board appointed two seats to the Mt.
 Edgecumbe High School Advisory Board in June 2023.
-Tanya Kitka was appointed the Alumni Representative and Robyn Burke was appointed as the Parent Representative for Term A.
+Tanya Kitka was appointed the Alumni Representative and Robyn Burke was appointed as the Parent Representative for Term A. In December 2023, the Board appointed Amber Cunningham as the Parent Representative for Term A on the Mt.
+Edgecumbe High School Advisory Board.

-The Board approved the Commissioner and Acting Commissioner appointments of Lacey Sanders as the Deputy Commissioner; Karen Morrison as the Director of the Division Finance and Support Services Director; and Carol Boatman as the Alyeska Reading Institute Director.
+The Board approved the Commissioner and Acting Commissioner appointments of Lacey Sanders as the Deputy Commissioner; Karen Morrison as the Director of the Division Finance and Support Services Director; Carol Boatman as the Alyeska Reading Institute Director; and Kathijo Jolin as the Executive Secretary.
 Lacey Sanders has since vacated the position.